100 Word Examples of Onomatopoeia

 82 - The champagne tickled her nose and made her giggle.

-83 - The engine went vroom as he speeded down the raceway
+83 - The engine went vroom as he sped down the raceway

 84 - Every time I took a step, the heel on my shoe went flip-flop.